-Although subsidies may be helpul at least initially and in places that have adequate fiscal resources, policies need to be designed carefully.
+Although subsidies may be helpul, at least initially and in places that have adequate fiscal resources, policies need to be designed carefully.
 Generous direct incentives can have unintended consequences, one of which is border leakage.
 At first, Sweden's subsidy for EV buyers was a straightforward incentive but eventually converted to a feebate system.
-While the feebate system appeared more efficient, many Swedes were selling their new EVs to Norwegians who were claiming an EV rebate on the other side of the border.
-This led to over subsidization, most of the EVs subsidized in Sweden ending up in another country within a year where they received additional incentives (Riedl 2020).
+Although the feebate system appeared more efficient, many Swedes were selling their new EVs to Norwegians who were claiming an EV rebate on the other side of the border.
+This practice led to oversubsidization: most of the EVs subsidized in Sweden ended up within a year in another country where they received additional incentives (Riedl 2020).
 Germany has faced a similar problem.
-EV buyers received up to Euro 9,000 and could then, after six months, sell these cars in countries that do not offer comparable subsidies (Seyerlein 2022).
+EV buyers received up to €9,000 and could then, after six months, sell these cars in countries that do not offer comparable subsidies (Seyerlein 2022).
 An estimated 30,000 recently purchased EVs disappeared from the German market between January and September 2021.
 One way to reduce this subsidy leakage is to require a longer minimum ownership period.
 Another problem has been encountered where subsidies did not distinguish by type of EV.
-In the Netherlands and some other countries, plug-in hybrid electric vehicles (PHEV) received the same subsidies as pure battery electric vehicles.
-But many PHEV owners rarely drove in electric mode and recent research suggests that PHEVs are more polluting in non-electric mode than previously thought (Poliscanova 2020).
+In the Netherlands and some other countries, plug-in hybrid electric vehicles received the same subsidies as pure battery electric vehicles.
+But many owners of plug-in hybrid electric vehicles rarely drove in electric mode, and recent research suggests that these vehicles are more polluting in nonelectric mode than previously thought (Poliscanova 2020).

 The capital cost premium associated with EVs remains a barrier to adoption, but this need not necessarily give rise to purchase subsidies, which tend to be costly and likely regressive in distributional impact, given that EVs remain something of a luxury good.
 Another potential policy approach is to focus on spreading the cost of EV purchase rather than reducing it, particularly when lifetime costs may already be advantageous, as is the case for two-wheelers.
-This points to the potential use o financial structures and (possibly subsidized) consumer credit lines for EV purchase and risk mitigation financing structures, particularly in the market or two and three-wheelers as well as electric buses.
+This approach points to the potential use of financial structures and (possibly subsidized) consumer credit lines for EV purchase and risk mitigation financing structures, particularly in the market for two- and three-wheelers as well as electric buses.

 In terms of financial instruments that would bring in commercial financiers, some countries have considered interest-free loans.
-Others have introduced for sophisticated schemes based on market-incentives to bring in the private sector.
-For example, India's 2021 Faster Adoption and Manufacturing of Hybrid and Electric Vehicles (FAME) initially increased subsidies and benefits to two-wheelers, aiming to reach price parity with their internal combustion engine counterparts.
+Others have introduced sophisticated schemes based on market incentives to bring in the private sector.
+For example, India's 2021 Faster Adoption and Manufacturing of Hybrid and Electric Vehicles (FAME) initially increased subsidies and benefits to two-wheelers, aiming to reach price parity with their ICE counterparts.
 However, a key barrier for the uptake turned out to be the limited financing flows from commercial lenders.
 Even when credit lines are available, interest rates may be prohibitively high given technological risks, risk of default in a market characterized by high informality, the absence of credit scores, and restricted access to finance.